hsghori/CS-Notes/high-performance-computer-architecture.md

 many core processors.

 #### Coherennce traffic
-One obvious problem tha twe have already seen is that coherance traffic becomes hard to manage.
+One obvious problem that we have already seen is that coherence traffic becomes hard to manage.
 Increasing the number of cores results in more writes to shared memory which requires write invalidations (or updates).
 This puts a lot of strain on the communication bus.
-So many core processors use directory cohereace with an efficient network for a more scalable conhrance system.
-Specificaly, a many core processor uses a mesh network to increase the throughput available to the nwtwork.
+So many core processors use directory cohereace with an efficient network for a more scalable coherence system.
+Specifically, a many core processor uses a mesh network to increase the throughput available to the network.

 ![](src/hpca/mesh.png)